mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 ### Named lines with media queries == 🤘

 The cool thing about named lines is that it makes responsive web design *much simpler*.
-This is because, when defining placement on the `.grid-child`, you do not need to add media queries for this element &mdash; it will automatically follow the named lines.
+When defining placement on the `.grid-child`, you do not need to add media queries for this element &mdash; it will automatically follow the named lines.

 ```css
 /* Define our grid at small widths.
 Note that we can name the lines to the